Gingrich still alive after Iowa, plotting revenge

 "We aren't going to go out and run nasty ads," Gingrich told supporters after it became clear he had won just 13 percent of the Iowa vote.

 "But I do reserve the right to tell the truth.
-And if the truth seems negative, that may be more a comment on (Romney's) record than it is on politics," he said, vowing to strike back by challenging Romney's conservative credentials in the weeks ahead.
+And if the truth seems negative, that may be more a comment on (Romney's) record than it is on politics," he said.

+"We will have one other great debate and that is whether this party wants a Reagan conservative who helped change Washington in the 1980s ...," Gingrich said.

-Gingrich described himself as "a Ronald Reagan conservative who helped change Washington in the 1980s."
-He called Romney a "timid Massachusetts moderate ... (who) would be pretty good at managing the decay but has given no evidence in his years in Massachusetts of any ability to change the culture, or change the political structure, or change the government."
+"Somebody who is into changing Washington or we want a Massachusetts moderate who in fact would be pretty good at managing the decay but has given no evidence in his years in Massachusetts of any ability to change the culture, or change the political structure, or change the government."

-Romney and social conservative Rick Santorum ran neck-and-neck in the caucuses, each with 25 percent of the vote.
-Romney has a substantial poll lead in New Hampshire with about 40 percent support, compared to Gingrich's 12.5 percent.
+Romney and social conservative Rick Santorum were running neck-and-neck in the caucuses, each with 25 percent of the vote.

-Andy Smith, director of the University of New Hampshire Survey Center, said he doubted Gingrich could last long beyond the South Carolina vote.
+Andy Smith, director of the University of New Hampshire Survey Center, said he doubted Gingrich could last long beyond South Carolina.

 "He can carry on a bit more maybe through South Carolina but he doesn't have the juice," Smith said.